ligato/docs/docs/user-guide/agentctl.md

 {"state":"OK","last_change":"1586275962","last_update":"1586280942"}
 ...
 ```
-Depending on the number of entries in the KV data store, the output could be massive and difficult to read.
+Depending on the number of entries in your KV data store, you could find the returned output large and difficult to read.
 You can whittle this down by using a more specific key.

 ---

-For example, use this command to list only the configured interfaces:
+**list** only the configured interfaces:
 ```json
 agentctl kvdb list /vnf-agent/vpp1/config/vpp/v2/interfaces/
 ```